oerg866/win98-quickinstall/README.md

 ## Q: Windows 98 / ME complains about missing CAT files when installing a driver from the extra drivers

 A: 98Lite deletes the catalog root directory to save installation space.
-Unpack them from the Win98 CAB files to prevent this.
+Catalog files can safely be skipped, but if the error annoys you, you can unpack them from the Win98 CAB files to prevent it.

 ## Q: I'm getting a python error about non-zero return code in `msdos.exe` right after `Using SHELL32.xxx to reboot!`